SixAppeal/wpi-suite-tm-docs/md/manage_tasks.md

 1. If you would like to unassign any members, click on their username in the "Assigned" box
 1. Press the "<<" button located below the ">>" button to move the username back to the "Members" list

+## Associated Requirements
+Any requirement listed in WPISuite's Requirement Manager can be linked to a task
+1. Click the drop down menu labeled "Associated Requirement" (By default the associated requirement box is left empty)
+    * This will display a list of all requirements located in the Requirement Manager
+1. Click on the requirement that you would like the task to be associated with
+    * This will display the selected requirement in the box provided
+1. Click the button labeled "Associate" located below the associated requirement box, to link the task to that requirement
+1. You can also click the button labeled "View" located next to the "Associate" button to view the selected requirement
+     * Clicking this button will take you to the specific requirement listed in Requirement Manager

 ### Commenting on a Task
 Users can comment on a task in the edit view as well and see any comments that a task has
 1. Locate the "Comments" tab in the edit view.
 This is to the right of the title title field next to the tab labeled "History"